nicofirst1/MotionBot/README.md

 - [ ] Stop/start cam_motion class by flag value
 - [X] reorganize prints
 - [X] implement a logger
-- [ ] Add error hangling at the origin to not stop the class
+- [ ] Add error handling at the origin to not stop the class

 ## Telegram